Chickamauga and Chattanooga National Military Park, GeorgiaHistorical & Cultural Sites

 • Morning (8:30 AM - 12:00 PM):

-• Start your day at the **Chickamauga Battlefield Visitor Center** in Fort Oglethorpe, Georgia.
-Watch the orientation film, explore the museum exhibits, and view the Fuller Gun Collection.
-Pick up a detailed park map and a brochure for the self-guided cell phone tour.
+• Begin your day at the Chickamauga Battlefield Visitor Center (3370 LaFayette Road, Fort Oglethorpe, GA).
+Watch the orientation film, explore the museum exhibits detailing the Battle of Chickamauga and the Campaign for Chattanooga, and admire the Fuller Gun Collection.

 • Lunch (12:00 PM - 1:00 PM):

-• Enjoy a picnic at one of the designated picnic areas within the Chickamauga Battlefield, such as the one across from the visitor center near Reed's Bridge Road.
-Alternatively, head into Fort Oglethorpe for a quick bite.
+• Enjoy a picnic lunch at one of the designated picnic areas within Chickamauga Battlefield, or grab a meal in nearby Fort Oglethorpe.

 • Afternoon (1:00 PM - 5:00 PM):